sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 ### X. Best practices:

 1. Read the contest readme and documents thoroughly.
-2. Submit issues that are considered valid according to Sherlock rules based on your discretion
+2. Submit issues that are considered valid according to Sherlock guidelines based on your discretion
 3. Do not submit multiple issues in a single submission.
 Even if the 2 completely different issues occur on the same line, please make sure to separately submit them. \
    Below is a valid example where multiple occurrences can be combined into one issue:  [Example](https://github.com/sherlock-audit/2022-11-dodo-judging/issues/47).\
    Also, there could be multiple occurrences of an issue but they may need to be submitted separately as each occurrence need not be an obvious repetition like the `safeTransfer` example.
 Watsons must use their own discretion in such cases.